If you’re reading this, then you’ve already made the decision, even if you haven’t quite admitted it to yourself yet.

 You know it’s the right thing, and that you’ll both be better off in the end, but the thought of actually breaking up with them isn’t a pleasant one.

-Here are a few things to think about before you break up with them, to try and minimize the hurt you’ll be causing.
+Here are a few things to think about before you break up with someone, to try to minimize the heartache you’ll cause.

 1. Do It In Person, If At All Possible